davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 *Better, faster, or cheaper - pick any two*

 ## Perfect Verification
+Verification is an instance of the **halting problem**

+There is at least one program for which any technique cannot obtain an answer in finite time.
+Testing - cannot exhaustively try all inputs.
+Must accept some degree of inaccuracy

 ## Verification Trade-Offs
+****
 ### How can we assess Readiness
 ### Product Readiness
 ### Ensuring Quality of Successive Releases